tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 of all transactions and blocks for verification.

 ## Threat Model, Security and Vulnerability Attacks
+One of the disadvantages and limitations of the of the Tor network is it's in ability to scale and Vulnerability to attacks.
+By design, it works by routing information through a number of intermediate nodes that eventually connect to exit nodes that work as trusted authority servers.
+Each of these servers keeps track of all the nodes in the network and their performance.
+These exit nodes also act as proxies, allowing Tor users to access the clearnet without revealing their identity.
+As there are only few trusted authority servers, the integrity of these nodes is essential for the entire network, making them a valuable target for attacks. reference: https://sites.cs.ucsb.edu/~chris/research/doc/raid13_i2p.pdf

+Instead of storing the network's metadata in a group of trusted authority servers, I2P keeps this data in the Distributed Hash Table.

 ## Comparisons to Tor & VPNs